Realizing trees of configurations in thin sets: Consequences of Theorem

 We now define the approximate kernel

+which satisfies the equivariance property \eqref{eqn equiv partition} with $A\in GL(3,\R)$ interchanging $t^2$ and $t^3$.
 This is the object to which we apply Theorem \ref{maingeneral}, and the argument is complete.
 Following the same procedure we can produce an arbitrary tree of triangles, not just two triangles joined at a vertex.